-Do you often access your ftp site to make some simple changes or your share some documents that you wish to be accessible from anywhere.
+Do you often access your ftp site to make some simple changes or to share some documents that you wish to be accessible from anywhere?

-You can make your access to your ftp resource easier with curlftpfs linux utility.
-This fantastic utility allows you to mount your ftp site to any directory withing your linux filesystem.
+You can make access to your ftp resource easier with the CurlFtpFS Linux utility.
+This fantastic utility allows you to mount your ftp site to any directory within your Linux filesystem.

 # mkdir /mnt/my_ftp

-On Debian you can mount ftp using curlftpfs as a root and this allows only root user to access ftp mount.
-No other users are allowed since by default only users that mounts has and access to mount directory.
+- On most Linux systems you can mount ftp using curlftpfs as root and this allows only root user to access ftp mount.
+No other users are allowed since by default only users that mount have access to mount directory.
 When mounting ftp as a non-root user you may get a following error message:

 machine my-ftp-location.local login ftp-user password ftp-pass